LGM-30 Minuteman: Guidance system

 Previous long-range missiles used liquid fuels that could be loaded only just prior to firing.
 The loading process took from 30 to 60 minutes in typical designs.
 Although lengthy, this was not considered to be a problem at the time, because it took about the same amount of time to spin up the inertial guidance system, set the initial position, and program in the target coordinates.

 Minuteman was designed from the outset to be launched in minutes.
 While solid fuel eliminated the fueling delays, the delays in starting and aligning the guidance system remained.
-For the quick launch, the guidance system would have to be kept running and aligned at all times, which was a serious problem for the mechanical systems, especially the gyroscopes which used ball bearings.
+For the desired quick launch, the guidance system would have to be kept running and aligned at all times.
+This was a serious problem for the mechanical systems, especially the gyroscopes which used ball bearings.

 Autonetics had an experimental design using air bearings that they claimed had been running continually from 1952 to 1957.
 Autonetics further advanced the state of the art by building the platform in the form of a ball which could rotate in two directions.
 Conventional solutions used a shaft with ball bearings at either end that allowed it to rotate around a single axis only.
-Autonetics design meant that only two gyros would be needed for the inertial platform, instead of the typical three.
+Autonetics' design meant that only two gyros would be needed for the inertial platform, instead of the typical three.

 The last major advance was to use a general-purpose digital computer in place of the analog or custom designed digital computers.
-Previous missile designs normally used two single-purpose and very simple computers; one ran the autopilot that kept the missile flying along a programmed course, and the second compared the information from the inertial platform to the target coordinates and sent any needed corrections to the autopilot.
-To reduce the total number of parts used in Minuteman, a single faster computer was used, running separate routines for these functions.
+Previous missile designs normally used two single-purpose and very simple electromechanical computers; one ran the autopilot that kept the missile flying along a programmed course, and the second compared the information from the inertial platform to the target coordinates and sent any needed corrections to the autopilot.
+To reduce the total number of parts used in Minuteman, a single faster computer was used, running separate subroutines for these functions.